open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Join as a beta tester to help us improve the app!

 - **From a Phone:**
-  Join using Google Play on Android in [treehouse remote detail page](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).
-Under “Join the beta,” tap Join and then Join.
+  Join in Google Play on Android in [treehouse remote detail page](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).
+Scroll all the way down, under “Join the beta,” tap Join.

 - **From a Laptop or Desktop Computer:**
   Join on the web via [this link](https://play.google.com/apps/testing/org.ole.planet.myplanet).

+Once you've installed the app, launch it and grant necessary permissions.
+Tap the gear icon in the upper right after passing the intro screen.
+Keep configurations default and tap 'SYNC'.
+Wait for completion, then 'LOG IN AS GUEST' and explore the app for a minimal of 15 minutes.
+Take screenshots and attempt to crash the app.
+After exploration, update us on Discord: 'I'm on step 2, spent xx minutes in the myPlanet app and crashed it when navigating to ...' or 'I'm on step 2, spent xx minutes in the myPlanet app and it did not crash.'

 ## Step 3 - Build myPlanet in Android Studio